 Land Use Control Requirement Inquiry/ Evaluation Assessment Comment/Corrective Action Were there any violations of land use controls resulting in release of hazardous materials, exposure to hazardous materials, or damage to remedy structures?
 Army USFWS Yes No Are the water levels in Lower Derby Lake, Lake Ladora and Lake Mary maintained to support an aquatic ecosystem?
 USFWS Yes No Has there been any dredging performed in Lower Derby Lake?
 USFWS ☐ Yes ☐ No Off-Post Operable Unit Have any groundwater well permits been issued in the off-post notification areas?
-If so, do the permits include the required notifications?
-Army Yes No This is determined by Tr-County Health Department as part of their records search.
-Were any domestic wells within the Off-Post OU identified as containing groundwater contaminants derived from RMA at concentrations that exceed the limits specified in the ROD?
-Data review Yes No Well 359D continues to show DIMP above the 8 ppb limit in the ROD.
-Bottled water is being provided and the home owner refused to allow a new point-of-use treatment system to be installed for the house.
-If so, was an alternate water supply provided?
-Yes No
+Army ☐ Yes ☐ No If so, do the permits include the required notifications? ☐ Yes ☐ No Were any domestic wells within the Off-Post OU identified as containing groundwater contaminants derived from RMA at concentrations that exceed the limits specified in the ROD?
+Data review Yes No If so, was an alternate water supply provided? ☐ Yes ☐ No